 Working on the inclusivity of your office, however, doesn’t mean using people of ethnic minority groups as tokens.
 Being a “token” in the workplace can be defined as, “a member of a previously excluded group, often hired or promoted as a symbolic gesture toward inclusivity”.
 If you are working with inclusivity and diversity just for the sake of brand image, people will smell this a mile off.
 Tokenism will, in fact, do more damage to your image than good, and it is not something we are striving for in this day and age.

-What you want to do is encourage genuine, long-lasting levels of diversity and inclusion in your company.
+What you want to do is encourage genuine, long-lasting levels of diversity and inclusion in your company and measure them regularly.
 This could include:

 - In the form of guest speakers and internal seminars run by people with expert knowledge or experience in the specific matter.